cristinahdz29/EZPeez/README.md

 <p align="center">

-  <h3 align="center">EZeePZ Project</h3><!-- YOUR_TITLE-->
+  <h3 align="center">EZPeeZ Project</h3><!-- YOUR_TITLE-->

   <p align="center"><!-- YOUR_SHORT_DESCRIPTION -->
-**DigitalCrafts Houston and Atlanta Full-Stack Developers** This is a project designed by four members of the DigitalCraft immersive fullstack program.
-This app is a front-end developed project that uses information gathered from an api and displayed to the users to help them find public bathrooms near them.
-As well as to provide other information about the location and appearance of the bathrooms and their accessibility.
+**DigitalCrafts Houston and Atlanta Full-Stack Developers** This is a project designed by four members of the DigitalCrafts Full Stack Immersive Program.
+This app is a front-end developed project that uses information gathered from an API and displays it to the users to help find public bathrooms near them.
+It additionally provides information about the location and appearance of the bathrooms and their accessibility.
     <br />
     <a href="https://github.com/cristinahdz29/frontend_project.git"><strong>Explore the docs »</strong></a>
     <br />